-He attended Clemson’s junior day on March 4, and defensive line coach Todd Bates checked up on him recently.
+He attended Clemson’s junior day on March 4, and recently caught up with defensive line coach Todd Bates.

 “I’m supposed to call him once a week,” Lacey said of what he heard from Bates.
 “It was great.
 They want me to come to camp.
 Not to evaluate me they said but to see if I like them.
 Clemson is a school of great interest to me.”

-Lacey, one of the top defensive tackles in the 2019 class, had praise for Bates when asked what he thinks of him.
+Lacey, one of the top defensive tackles in the 2019 class, had praise for Bates when asked about him.

 “He is a motivator and a teacher.
 We have a good relationship,” he said.
 “He speaks to me the way I think a coach should.
 Like a mentor, teacher, uncle and well coach.”

 Head coach Dabo Swinney and defensive coordinator Brent Venables also impressed Lacey when he was on campus last month, as did Clemson’s facilities.